Sursarai/Banking_App/README.md

 - make a deposit
 - make a withdrawal
 - view previous transaction
-- calculate interest based on current interest rates
+- calculate interest on Savings account based on current interest rates